HT User Image

 HT User Info

-After my classical studies, I graduated in Biomedical Engineering at Politecnico di Milano, with a specialization in Electronic Technologies for Biomedical Engineering.
+After her classical studies, Cristina graduated in Biomedical Engineering at Politecnico di Milano, with a specialization in Electronic Technologies for Biomedical Engineering.

-I left Italy in 2012, when I won a scholarship, which allowed me to take classes and work as a researcher at University of Florida, eventually obtaining a second master degree in Biomedical Engineering in 2013.
-Besides revealing how enriching it can be to integrate into a society with different habits, this experience represented my stepping stone to the world of research.
+She moved to US in 2012, when she won a scholarship, which allowed her to study and work for one year as a researcher at University of Florida, eventually obtaining a second master degree in Biomedical Engineering in 2013.
+Besides revealing how enriching it is to integrate into a society with different habits, this experience represented her stepping stone to the world of research.

-I moved to Switzerland in 2014 to pursue a 4-year PhD in Bioengineering and Bio-microsystems at Swiss Federal Institute of Technology Lausanne (EPFL).
-As research engineer, I designed, manufactured and tested miniaturized devices for in vivo drug testing and phenotyping analyses on animal models, for metabolic and aging assays.
-I also worked on clustering algorithms, to identify subpopulation behaviors and extract the most relevant phenotypic information.
+She moved to Switzerland in 2014 to pursue a 4-year PhD in Bioengineering and Bio-microsystems at Swiss Federal Institute of Technology Lausanne (EPFL).
+As research engineer, she designed, manufactured and tested miniaturized devices for in vivo drug testing and phenotyping analyses on animal models, for metabolic and aging assays.
+She also worked on clustering algorithms, to identify subpopulation behaviors and extract the most relevant phenotypic information.

-To carry out my research projects, I established fruitful collaborations with many research groups with different expertise.
-This synergy allowed me to see my research results in a wider perspective and eventually publish them in peer-review journals and present at international conferences.
+To carry out her research projects, Cristina established fruitful collaborations with many research groups with different expertise.
+This synergy allowed her to see her research results in a wider perspective and eventually publish them in peer-review journals and present at international conferences.

-Without losing my fascination with science, I discovered a new interest for “the other side” of research, the administration of research.
-I obtained a certification in Management of Innovation and Technology by the EPFL Technology Transfer Office in 2016 and the PRINCE2 Foundation – Project Management certification in 2017.
+Without losing her fascination with science, Cristina discovered a new interest for “the other side” of research, the administration of research.
+She obtained a certification in Management of Innovation and Technology by the EPFL Technology Transfer Office in 2016 and the PRINCE2 Foundation – Project Management certification in 2017.